Edith Wightman

 Edith Mary Wightman FSA FSA Scot (1 January 1938 – 17 December 1983) was a British ancient historian and archaeologist.
-She was Assistant-Professor and then Professor at McMaster University (1969–1983).
-Wightman was best known for her studies Roman Trier and Gallia Belgica.
+She taught at McMaster University from 1969 until her death in 1983, rising to full professor.
+Wightman was best known for her studies Roman Trier and the Treveri (1970) and Gallia Belgica (1985).

 Biography

+Early life and education

 Edith Mary Wightman was born on 1 January 1938 in Leith, Scotland, the daughter of R. J. and Edith W. Wightman.
-She undertook undergraduate studies at the University of St Andrews, receiving her MA in 1960.
-Next, she studied in Oxford with Ian Richmond and C.E.
-Stevens, receiving a diploma in Classical Archaeology in 1962, and a DPhil in 1968.
-Her dissertation on Roman Trier and the Treveri was published as a monograph in 1970.
-Wightman lectured at the University of Leicester from 1965 to 1969, before joining the Department of History at McMaster University in 1969, replacing her predecessor Edward Togo Salmon as Professor of Ancient History.
+She studied at the University of St Andrews, receiving her MA in 1960, when she graduated at the top of her year and was awarded the Millar Prize for the best annual record in her faculty.
+She held graduate scholarships until 1965.
+She then studied at Oxford under Ian Richmond and C. E. Stevens, receiving a diploma in Classical Archaeology, also with distinction, in 1962 and a DPhil in 1968.
+Her doctoral thesis on Roman Trier and the Treveri was published as a monograph in 1970.
+It was the first monographic study of the civitas Treverorum and was reviewed in more than twenty journals across Europe and America.

+Career

+Wightman was an assistant lecturer and then lecturer at the University of Leicester from 1965 to 1969.
+In 1969 she joined the Department of History at McMaster University in Canada and took Canadian citizenship.
+There she rose from assistant professor to associate professor in 1973 and to full professor in 1978.
+She succeeded Edward Togo Salmon as the department's ancient historian.

-Wightman undertook archaeological fieldwork in the Mediterranean as part of three projects; at Monte Irsi under the direction of Alastair Small, as co-director of the Second Canadian Team excavations at Carthage alongside Colin Wells, and as the director of the multidisciplinary field survey project in the Liri Valley, Italy.
+Wightman's excavation experience began as a student, at Corbridge and on smaller sites in Britain between 1956 and 1959.
+She went on to spend three seasons as first assistant to the director G. C. Schwarz at Avenches in Switzerland, and worked under Graham Webster at the Roman villa of Barnsley Park.
+In the Mediterranean she took part in three projects: the Canadian excavations at Monte Irsi under Alastair Small; the Second Canadian Team excavations at Carthage, which she co-directed with Colin Wells; and the multidisciplinary field survey of the Liri Valley, Italy, which she directed.

-Wightman's work has been described as a "model of how to combine literary, epigraphic, and archaeological data with caution and imagination Research for Gallia Belgica involved annual research visits to archaeological institutes in Belgium, France, Germany and the Netherlands.
-Her posthumously published survey of Gallia Belgica has been described as "magisterial", and John Percival stated that "it is hard to think of a better study of an individual Roman province in terms of comprehensiveness and reliability".
-Underlying her work was a "concern for the Roman countryside and its population".
-She was noted for her skill as a researcher and as a teacher, and as "a much loved and respected scholar".
+Wightman was a regular attendee at Roman archaeology conferences, presenting on her research areas.
+These included the International Congress of Roman Frontier Studies, where she first presented her work on Gaul at Tel Aviv in 1967 and spoke on the Lingones at the congress in Lower Germany in 1974.

 Death

-Wightman was murdered on 17 December 1983 in her office at McMaster University.
-She was found lying on the floor with her eyes and mouth bound with surgical tape and her hands handcuffed behind her back.
-According to the police, credit cards were missing and robbery was probably the motive for the killing.
-A 27-year-old chemist was charged with the murder some weeks later.
+Wightman was murdered on 17 December 1983 in her office at McMaster University in Hamilton, Ontario.
+She was found bound with surgical tape over her eyes and mouth and her hands handcuffed behind her back.
+Credit cards were missing, and police considered robbery the probable motive.
+A man was charged with the murder some weeks later.